 - Over-dependency – Parents who encourage the child to stay overly dependent on them because it feeds their unmet emotional needs.
 The child encounters difficulties in relating to people, has emotional conflicts in balancing intimate relationships, especially between parent and spouse.

-- Rescuer – Parents who anticipate the child’s needs and meets them even before she asks.
-This leads to learned helplessness, where the child’s self-belief is poor and she leans onto others for support because of lack of confidence in her own abilities to solve problems.
+- Rescuer – Parents who anticipate the child’s needs and meets them even before he asks.
+This leads to learned helplessness, where the child’s self-belief is poor and he leans onto others for support because of lack of confidence in his own abilities to solve problems.

-- Micro-management – Parents who closely monitor every aspect of their child and deprive him of the space and opportunities to learn through curiosity, exploration and discovery.
+- Micro-management – Parents who closely monitor every aspect of their child and deprive her of the space and opportunities to learn through curiosity, exploration and discovery.
 The child becomes fearful, nervous and anxious in social situations, and an easy victim for bullying.

-- Over-parenting – Over-involved parents who hover around the child to ensure that she meets no hurdles or challenges.
+- Over-parenting – Over-involved parents who hover around the child to ensure that he meets no hurdles or challenges.
 The child learns to be helpless and passive in negative situations, feeling hopeless and powerless to face or change them.
-She blames her own incompetence for failure and is unwilling to do something about it.
-Such a mindset in adult life will destroy her career prospects and interfere with family relationships.
+He blames his own incompetence for failure and is unwilling to do something about it.
+Such a mindset in adult life will destroy his career prospects and interfere with family relationships.

 “Prepare the child for the road, not the road for the child.” (author unknown).
 Because even overprotected children grow up.
 It requires emotional strength in parents to watch their child experience mild discomfort in social interactions, face little challenges and handle mild distress.
 These experiences prepare the child for bigger challenges and adversities in life.
 The skills learned during childhood will mature into competencies required to lead a productive adult life.

 So, parents, take a few moments to reflect upon your parenting styles.
-Are they preparing your child for future independence, competence and emotional stability?
+Are you preparing your child for future independence, competence and emotional stability?
 If you are you an overprotective parent, what would it take for you to change it?